Teller County Sheriff's Civil Unit

 • The property owner/manage can post this notice.

-• Notice must state why the owner/manager wants the tenants to vacate and must give a time limit.
+• Notice must give a time limit.

 • If tenant fails to vacate, the property owner/manager must go to the Teller County Courthouse to obtain a Summons in Forcible Entry and Unlawful Detainer and be scheduled for a court date.